 To make the most out of your solo 401(k), let’s review a few good strategies when managing a solo 401(k).

 One main consideration for a Solo 401(k) is obviously your solo status.
 If you’re currently a sole proprietor and don’t see yourself expanding your business siginificantly, then a Solo 401(k) is for you and you should definitely read the rest of this article.
 If you do see yourself hiring several employees in the short- and long-term, then you’re better off looking for a regular 401(k), preferably one designed for small businesses.
 We’d recommend this article if that is indeed the case: 401(k) Basics for Employers.

 One exception: If you’d like to include your husband, wife, or partner on your Solo 401(k), that’s possible — more on that below, in the last section.

 Take note of the deadlines to set up and contribute to a Solo 401(k)

 Some freelancers may procrastinate on opening their solo 401(k) plans until they receive payment from their bigger clients.
 With a solo 401(k), the sooner is indeed better.
 While you can open an independent 401(k) at any time, you have until December 31, 2016 to make it count for tax year 2016.

-The good news is that you would still have until next year’s Tax Day (April 17, 2017) to contribute to your retirement account.
+The good news is that you would still have until next year’s Tax Day (typically April 15) to contribute to your retirement account.
 So, you can use the monies from those late-paying customers to make up for smaller contributions throughout the previous year and reduce your taxable income.